hileryhixon/jekyll-base/_posts/2017-10-20-netlify-q-a.markdown

 When forming a good security plan, HTTPS is the absolute first line of defense.
 By communicating over the internet with SSL, data transmission is encrypted and forms the foundation of securing information.

 <h4>Explain, in a couple of paragraphs, what you think 2 major challenges around DNS configuration are for less-technical internet end-users</h4>
+DNS configuration in and of itself is a complicated topic, even with a technical background.
+For less technical internet-users, an MX record is a foreign idea, unanchored for them in any real world concepts.
+They are used to accessing email and having it work, not accessing anything "behind the curtain" so to speak.
+<br><br>
+Another challenge is recognizing the difference between an A record and a CNAME, or when to use an IP address versus using another name.

 <h4>A customer writes in saying their “site won’t build”.
 Compose your best short (2-paragraph) customer-facing answer without any additional data, that could be useful in the generic case but would also lead to a customer providing a more actionable response.</h4>
+I apologize for the difficulties you are experiencing.
+Let's see if we can track this down.
+Are you receiving any errors?
+If so, please copy and paste the error and we will take a look.
+<br><br>
+If you are not receiving an error, please log into your Netlify dashboard and click sites.
+Click on the site you would like to deploy, then click on Deploys in the top menu.
+Click on the arrow to the right of the most recent deploy to open the log file.
+Please copy and paste the information in your reply, as this will give us the most up to date information to track down the issue.

 <h4>(optional/bonus) Can you set up a redirect from “/netlify/anything” to https://www.google.com/search?q=anything ?</h4>
 I can, here is the link:<br>